Affair with a Stranger: Production

 Olive Carey, widow of Harry Carey, had a small role.
 Steve Rowland, son of director Roy Rowland, made his debut in the film.

 Reception

 The Los Angeles Times called the story "quite ordinary" and said the film "can't seem to make up its mind if it's comedy or drama."
+Bosley Crowther of The New York Times called it "a virtual collection of cliches".